 No. Antibiotics do not work against viruses; they only work on bacterial infections.
 Antibiotics do not prevent or treat coronavirus disease (COVID-19), because COVID-19 is caused by a virus, not bacteria.
 However, some patients with COVID-19 may also develop a bacterial infection, such as pneumonia.
 In that case, a health care professional may treat the bacterial infection with an antibiotic.

-The World Health Organization (WHO) and U.S. Centers for Disease Control and Prevention (CDC) have stated that the likelihood of novel Coronavirus contaminating cardboard or other shipping containers is low.
+The World Health Organization (WHO) and the U.S. Centers for Disease Control and Prevention (CDC) have stated that the likelihood of COVID-19 contaminating cardboard or other shipping containers is low.

 What steps have been taken by Taiwan’s CDC to prevent imported cases?

-For inbound travelers with upper respiratory symptoms who do not meet the criteria of compulsory transfer to hospital, they are required to complete the “Communicable Disease Survey Form” and receive “Notification of Compulsory Quarantine for Arriving Passengers with Suspicious Symptoms.
+Inbound travelers with upper respiratory symptoms that do not meet the criteria for compulsory transfer to hospitals are required to complete the “Communicable Disease Survey Form” and receive “Notification of Compulsory Quarantine for Arriving Passengers with Suspicious Symptoms.”

-What are the measures of the “Epidemic New Life Movement” promoted in Taiwan?
+What is the “Epidemic New Life Movement” that Taiwan is promoting?

-Citizens can feel safe to shop and dine at any shops and restaurants meeting the following epidemic control requirements:
+To help in the prevention of novel coronavirus, Taiwan has implemented the “Epidemic New Life Movement.”
+This movement aims to make citizens feel safe to shop and dine at any shops and restaurants by meeting the following epidemic control requirements:

-(1)Social distancing: 1.5m indoors and 1m outdoors, with alternating seating arrangements or partitions between seats.
+(1)Social distancing: 1.5 meters indoors and 1 meter outdoors, with alternating seating arrangements or partitions between seats.

 What kinds of tests are available for COVID-19?